AI coding agents have outgrown the chat box.

 If the user opens the app on a slow connection, they still get a useful screen quickly.
 If the API returns newer sessions, the provider merges them into the list.
 If the device is offline, the cached history still explains what happened last time.

-The cache should make the app useful.
-The network should make it current.
+The cache makes the app useful.
+The network makes it current.

 Do not reverse those roles.